framework-one/framework-one.github.io/source/documentation/3.5/using-di-one.markdown

 `getBeanInfo()` can also be called with no arguments, in which case it will return metadata for all the beans in the factory (in the `beanInfo` key of the result) and metadata for all the beans in the factory's parent, if any, in the `parent` key of the result.
 Optionally, you may specify an argument of `flatten = true` and the `parent` structures will be merged (recursively through the parents) into `beanInfo`, producing a flat struct.

+`getConfig()` can be called to get a copy of the bean factory's configuration, in case you need to have conditional behavior in your load listeners.

 ## Specifying Additional Transient Beans

 By default, any CFC in the **beans** folder is considered a transient and everything else is considered a singleton.
 There are three ways to specify other CFCs should be considered transient: